akostrik/CPP_module_42/README.md

 partition                              |divides a range of elements into two groups stable_partition                       |divides elements into two groups while preserving their relative order sort, stable_sort                      |
-partial_sort, partial_sort_copy        |sorts the first N elements of a range, copies and partially sorts a range of elements nth_element                            |partially sorts the given range making sure that it is partitioned by the given element lower_bound, upper_bound               |an iterator to the first element not less than the given value equal_range                            |range of elements matchina specific key binary_search                          |if an element exists in a partially-ordered range
+partial_sort, partial_sort_copy, nth_element|sorts the first N elements of a range, copies and partially sorts a range of elements, partially sorts the given range making sure that it is partitioned by the given element lower_bound, upper_bound               |an iterator to the first element not less than the given value equal_range                            |range of elements matchina specific key binary_search                          |if an element exists in a partially-ordered range